Álamos is a town in Álamos Municipality in the Mexican state of Sonora, in northwestern Mexico.

 Álamos was the northern-most “Silver City” in Mexico and although it has much in common, architecturally, with Mexico’s other “Silver Cities” it has not succumbed to large-scale commercialism and has managed to retain the charm and pace of earlier times.

-Álamos is known as “La Ciudad de los Portales” (portales are tall, arched, covered verandas or walkways fronting many of the cobble-stoned streets or calles).
+Álamos is known as “La Ciudad de Los Portales” – “Town of tall, arched, covered verandas or walkways fronting many of the cobble-stoned streets”.

 Museo Costumbrista de Sonora